ably/ably-chat-js/README.md

 A room does not need to be created explicitly in the backend before it can be used.

-The second argument to `rooms.get` is a `RoomOptions` argument, which tells the Chat SDK what features you would like your room to use and they should be configured.
+The second argument to `rooms.get` is a `RoomOptions` argument, which tells the Chat SDK what features you would like your room to use and how they should be configured.
 For example, you can set the timeout between keystrokes for typing events.

+You must specify which features you wish to enable on a room.
+Sensible defaults are provided for your convenience.

+In order to use the same room but with different options, you must first `release` the room before requesting an instance with the changed options (see below for more information on releasing rooms).

 ## Attaching a Room